atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ***without capitalisation on the sentence*** and ***without a closing period***.
 The reason for avoiding sentence punctuation is that the description is often used by the Atomist Bot and the grammar of its usage is context-driven at that point.

-Ideally the `description` should be as short as possible and limited to one sentence.
+Ideally the `description` should be a sentence fragment and as short as possible.

 ### Parameters